 I am extremely available for student consultation, and I will be more than happy to proof students' rough drafts and to further discuss course material.
-Writing workshops are offered by our library; go sign up.
+Writing help is offered by our library; go sign up.

 Papers are due at the beginning of the class period on the specified dates.
 Late papers will be graded but penalized 2 points per day.
 As adequate time is allotted between the end of the unit and the due date, no excuses other than medical situations, major emergencies, or single parenthood will be accepted.
 Ensure that you have an adequate supply of ink cartridges and paper and back up all papers on disk.
-You may have four free papers with spelling and grammatical errors indicated but not penalized.
-After that, papers not written to university standards will be rejected and returned ungraded.
+Again, students must express themselves in written and verbal form using higher academic standards of grammatically correct and properly spelled Standard English.
+You are allowed four papers to learn proper English; after that, papers that are not written to university standards will be rejected.
+Rejected papers may be rewritten.

-ASSESSMENT: Research psychology recognizes the authority of, and bases its judgements on, carefully collected data as opposed to opinion, tradition, or authority.
+ASSESSMENT: Research psychology recognizes the authority of, and bases its judgments on, carefully collected data as opposed to opinion, tradition, or authority.
 In keeping with this philosophy, rather than me imposing my authority on you and telling you what you must know and then arbitrarily assigning cut-off points for grades through non-standardized tests, you as a class will inform me what you are capable of, through my careful measurement of your performance.
 Students will be assessed according to their relative position within the class.
 The field of psychology always measures human behaviour in this way.
 This method will be explained fully in the first class period; a handout is available if requested.

-Assessment will be based on the eight papers, each weighted at 10%, and the final exam worth 20%.
+Assessment will be based on the seven papers, each weighted at 10%, and the final exam worth 30%.
 Following the final grade assignments, students will be subjectively assessed for bonus points on the basis of their involvement in, and contributions to, the class, and attendance.